Maxim-Karpov/lrRNAseq-GAST/Docs/example_demo.md

 # Step 7 - Sort dataframe by subject start

-Self explanatory.
+Self explanatory, performed for the sake of further processing.
 Run the cell.

 ```
 cov50=all_blast.sort_values("sstart").reset_index(drop=True)